After I completed the listicle of some Must-Try Hokkien Mee In Singapore, I thought I should just go ahead with Prawn Noodles. #truestory

 If you love the dry version, their bowl comes with homemade sauce, quite a lot of oily chilli sauce with fried shallots – good for tossing.
 The soup provided was thick and full-bodied, very comforting.

 Their operational hours can be quite erratic, as they may close here and there to take breaks.
-(Note: They are closed for morning sessions till 26 Nov 2019.)

 [Closed] Prawn Village